eschulte/goa/README.md

         (ql:quickload :optimize)

+   It may also be necessary to explicitly load some additional dependencies with the following.

+        (ql:quickload :trivial-gray-streams)
+        (ql:quickload :lhstats)

 5. Checkout the following tool for the protected execution of shell commands through the file system.
 This serves to isolate the evolutionary process from the many errors thrown during extremely